Cullen Pope finds out more about The Internet of Things among the trees in that #mostliveablestartupcity Melbourne, Australia

-However, on reflection, I realise that the ultimate email wasn’t about me or what I thought about anything, it was all about the tree.
+However, on reflection, I realise that the ultimate email wasn’t about me or what I thought about anything, it was all about the trees.

 But then I thought, I do know some of those trees so I could email them, I have met them before.

-There is another group of trees I like to wiz under on my bike, but what are my favorite trees I began to wonder.
+There is another group of trees I like to wiz under on my bike, but what are my favourite trees I began to wonder.

-My favorite trees I like the most are the ones I run to when running away from my computer.
+My favourite trees I like the most are the ones I run to when running away from my computer.

-Sometimes I run to the gym but it’s painfully obvious that that doesn’t happen to frequently more often than not I run to the trees.
+Sometimes I run to the gym, but it’s painfully obvious that that doesn’t happen too frequently more often than not I run into the trees.